cktlco/crew-chief-autovoicepack/README.md

 ## Common Question: How do I contribute to the project?
 Feel free to fork the repo, make your changes, and submit a pull request.
 Please include a detailed description of the changes you made, why you made them, and any relevant context about your system (OS, hardware, etc.).
 If you have any questions, feel free to ask in the "Issues" tab at the very top of the repo homepage.

 ## Common Question: How do I create a voice pack in a different language?
 I've not done this since I only use English, but here's a rough outline of suggested steps:

-- Machine-translate the `original_text` column of `audio_file_inventory.csv` using an LLM like ChatGPT.
+- Machine-translate the `original_text` column of `phrase_inventory.csv` using an LLM like ChatGPT.
 This can be done iteratively, copy/pasting an acceptable number of rows at a time to the LLM, or fully automated via API calls.
 - After translation, manually review the csv file in a tool like Excel or LibreOffice Calc
 - Manually edit any translations that are incorrect
 - Optionally, tweak the TTS pronounciation column for troublesome entries
 - Generate the voicepack using the normal process
-  - Important: ensure that your updated `audio_file_inventory.csv` file is mounted into the container using the `docker run ... -v ...` command line parameter.
+  - Important: ensure that your updated `phrase_inventory.csv` file is mounted into the container using the `docker run ... -v ...` command line parameter.
-  - For example, use `docker run ... -v /path/to/MY_CUSTOM_AUDIO_FILE_INVENTORY.csv:/app/audio_file_inventory.csv ...` to override the default phrases with your translated phrases.
+  - For example, use `docker run ... -v /path/to/MY_CUSTOM_phrase_inventory.csv:/app/phrase_inventory.csv ...` to override the default phrases with your translated phrases.
 - Let the voicepack generate for a few minutes
 - Review the output audio files to judge how well it worked